 Returns a query handle for a query list comprehension.
 The query list comprehension must be the first argument to qlc:q/1,2 or it will be evaluated as an ordinary list comprehension.
-It is also necessary to add the line
+It is also necessary to add the line to the source file.
+This causes a parse transform to substitute a fun for the query list comprehension.
+The (compiled) fun will be called when the query handle is evaluated.

-'''

 -include_lib("stdlib/include/qlc.hrl").

-'''

 When calling qlc:q/1,2 from the Erlang shell the parse transform is automatically called.
-When this happens the fun substituted for the query list comprehension is not compiled but will be evaluated by $erl_eval(3)$ .
+When this happens the fun substituted for the query list comprehension is not compiled but will be evaluated by erl_eval(3).
 This is also true when expressions are evaluated by means of file:eval/1,2 or in the debugger.